 According to plans, the glider was supposed to be released at about 22:22, so it’s not clear at first what “cast off early” means, as 22:30 is later, and Slotoroff, the tug pilot, reported the release as even later, at 22:37.
 Also both the height and distance from shore were in line with plans.
 So it seems that the GPs meant that they had been unilaterally released by the tug without their agreement.
 The fact that this happened at all to quite a few gliders has been the source of much controversy over the years.
 However the glider made one of the best landings of the night, in terms of closeness to the LZs, so clearly the tug pilots made the right choice.

 Glider 26 landed in a flat, open, stubble field only 250 yards from the south-west corner of LZ 2.
 It made one of the most accurate landings in the brigade, only 400 yards from the edge of its target LZ, LZ 1.
-It broke its right wing when it hit a tree and lost its wheels on touching down, but it landed successfully only feet short of the outbuilding of a farm.
-The nose, intact although stripped of its canvas skin by the landing, was raised to remove the handcart.
+It broke its right wing when it hit a tree and lost its wheels on touching down, but it landed successfully only feet away from the outbuilding of a farm.
+The nose, despite being seriously damaged by the landing, was raised to remove the handcart.

-The tree may have saved the pilots from serious injury.
 1st pilot Walter Naismith (who died in 2011) was later recorded in a video interview.
 In it he describes seeing the tree at the last minute, trying to pull up and then mushrooming / pancaking into the ground.
-This implies that a stall, brought on by Naismith’s action and the wing hitting the tree, may have prevented the glider from crashing into the farm building at speed.

 Glider 126 landed only 100 yards away.